DataDog/integrations-extras/gremlin/README.md

 ### Metrics

-The Gremlin Events integration does not provide any metrics at this time.
+The Gremlin integration does not provide any metrics at this time.

 ### Events

-The Gremlin Events integration sends events to your [Datadog Event Stream][4] when attacks are started or stopped on Gremlin.
+The Gremlin integration sends events to your [Datadog Event Stream][4] when attacks are started or stopped on Gremlin.

 ### Service Checks

-The Gremlin Events integration does not include any service checks at this time.
+The Gremlin integration does not include any service checks at this time.

 ## Troubleshooting